atamberg/cs341-firegl/final/final.md

 1. **Visual Quality**: The bloom effect successfully enhances bright areas like fire particles, light sources, and emissive materials without washing out the scene.
 The effect is particularly noticeable in night scenes, where light sources create a realistic glow that softly illuminates nearby objects.

-2. **Performance Impact**: Our implementation maintains interactive frame rates (60+ FPS) on mid-range hardware even with multiple light sources.
-The separable Gaussian blur approach provides a significant performance advantage over a naive 2D blur, allowing us to use more blur passes for higher quality without sacrificing performance.
+2. **Performance**: The effect runs at 60+ FPS even with multiple lights.
+Our two-pass blur approach is much faster than a single-pass 2D blur.

 3. **Configurability**: The implementation exposes key parameters through the UI:
    - Bloom threshold: Controls which areas of the scene contribute to the bloom effect